Plains Bison Bull | Know When To Walk Away With Your Camera

 Sidney

 Photographer.
 Podcaster on hiatus.
-Wildlife conservation and animal welfare advocate.
 Edmonton Oilers lovah.
 Cinematic Star Wars fan.
-The fifth Golden Girl.
-Fond of all things Johnny Cash. 
+Fond of wildlife conservation, animal rescue orgs, and all things Johnny Cash.
+Gen X. 

 Let’s connect via Twitter or Instagram.